Martingales for physicists: A treatise on stochastic thermodynamics and beyond: "Warm-up" on Martingales

-Martingales are also useful when studying stochastic processes at {\em stopping times}.
+Martingales are also useful for studying stochastic processes at {\em stopping times}.
 Stopping times generalise first-passage times~\cite{redner2001guide}.
 Put simply, a stopping time is the first time when a process satisfies a certain prescribed condition, provided that the condition is fulfilled at a finite time; otherwise the stopping time is infinite.
-An example of a stopping time $\T$ is the first time when the biased random walk $X_t$ reaches any of two absorbing boundaries located at $L>0$ and $-L<0$, i.e. the first exit time from the interval $(-L,L)$.
-In some cases, such as in the present example of a biased random walk, it is possible to compute analytically the absorption probabilities and the mean first-passage time~\cite{feller1957introduction,redner2001guide}.
-The probabilities $P_+$ and $P_-=1-P_+$ for the walker to be absorbed, respectively, at the positive and negative boundaries, are given by
+An example of a stopping time $\T$ is the first time when the biased random walk $X_t$, starting at $X_0=0$, reaches any of two absorbing boundaries located at $L>0$ and $-L<0$, i.e., the first exit time from the interval $(-L,L)$.
+In some cases, such as in the present example of a biased random walk, it is possible to use martingales to determine analytically the absorption probabilities and the mean first-passage time~\cite{feller1957introduction,redner2001guide}.
+The absoroption probabilities $P_+$ and $P_-=1-P_+$ for the walker at the positive and negative boundaries, respectively, are given by

 for $q\neq 1/2$ (biased random walk), and